ejw-data/proj-key-inventory/notes.md

     * Administrator Dashboard:  Can mimic anyones account, full view
     * Site Owner: only person allowed to add Administors.
 Stats of each role.

+* Table Views
+    * Requests - shows full summary of users all, active, and inactive requests.
+Can report key lost or returned and request new keys.
+    * Space Updates - shows Space info and includes an option to add: building, room, amenities
+    * Access Updates - includes access matrix, add new codes, and add new code pairs.
+    * Users - add approvers, key shop, analyst, and general users.
+Shows table of all users with filters by role, recently left, recently new,
+    * Key shop - (include access updates) add new keys, add status codes, orders status, stats
+    * Admin - see stats of users, approvers

+    - collect data of when people login and where they click.

 ### Case Studies